 We – Todd & Kara – use Letterboxd (TJSNK = the initials of each member’s name in our family) to keep track of the movies watched and provide short reviews with ratings.
 Star ratings are assigned based how entertaining the movies are: with anything 3-star and above being RECOMMENDED.

-Weekly Schedule – average 3 posts per day Monday – Sunday – Streaming reviews, news and movie discussion Wednesday – All wide opening films in theaters are profiled (example) Thurs-Sunday – Opening films are watched, rated and reviewed (text reviews posted to Letterboxd and video reviews to YouTube channel) Sunday – no later than Sunday night, NOW PLAYING reviews (example)
+Weekly Schedule – average 3 posts per day Monday – Sunday – Streaming reviews, news and movie & TV discussion Wednesday – All wide opening films in theaters are profiled (examples) Thursday – Sunday – Opening films are watched, rated and reviewed (text reviews posted to Letterboxd, and video reviews to YouTube channel) Friday – FIRST LOOK Fridays profile movies coming to theaters (details) Sunday – no later than Sunday night, NOW PLAYING REVIEWS (examples)

 Todd Russell is the author of all reviews and watches all movies.
 Some movies are reviewed with another TJSNK family member.